 One affordable, safe, developmentally honest place where a child can watch other children doing the things children should be growing toward.
 Self-care, environmental care, physical movement, music, helping the people around them.
 A place where a parent can sit next to the child for ten minutes and have something real to talk about afterward.
 A place where the screen earns its place in the day, instead of taking it.

-That is exactly what we are building at self-development.systems.
+That is what we are preparing at self-development.systems.

 Less scrolling.
 More growing.